 The number one question I receive on almost a daily basis is: should I hire a resume writer, and how do I know which resume writer to hire?
+I also receive these questions: how do I know if the reviews from the executive resume writing service are accurate?
+How do I research and review executive resume writing services?
+How can I avoid resume scams?

 If you haven’t job searched in the last 5-10+ years, then you most definitely need to partner with a qualified resume writer.
 The job search process has changed dramatically, and a qualified (emphasis on qualified) resume writer can truly accelerate your job search as well as reduce your job search stress.